polarstreams/polar/README.md

 ## Getting Started

 Producing and consuming messages from Barco is as simple as sending a HTTP request.
-Use your favorite HTTP client in your technology stack to send and retrieve events.
+Use your favorite HTTP client in your technology stack to send and receive events.
 Additionally, we also provide a [Go Client Library][go-client].

 ### Getting Started on Kubernetes